Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduced a new unsupervised autoencoder model for protein structure and sequence representation.
+In this work, we introduced a new autoencoder model for protein structure and sequence representation.
 Through extensive ablation on its architecture, we quantified the trade-offs between model complexity and representation quality.
-We demonstrated the power of our learned representations in latent interpolation, and investigated its usage as basis for efficient latent generation of all-atom proteins.
+We demonstrated the power of our learned representations in latent interpolation, and investigated its usage as basis for efficient latent generation of backbone and all-atom protein structures.
 Our studies suggest Ophiuchus to provide a strong foundation for constructing state-of-the-art protein neural architectures.
 In future work, we will investigate scaling Ophiuchus representations and generation to larger proteins and additional molecular domains.